INFORMED CONSENT FOR IN-PERSON SERVICES DURING COVID-19 PUBLIC HEALTH CRISIS

 - If you have a job that exposes you to other people who are infected, you will immediately let me [and my staff] know.

 - If a resident of your home tests positive for the infection, you will immediately let me [and my staff] know and we will then [begin] resume treatment via telehealth.

 I may change the above precautions if additional local, state or federal orders or guidelines are published.
 If that happens, we will talk about any necessary changes.

-My practice has taken steps to reduce the risk of spreading the coronavirus within the office and we have posted our efforts on our website and in the office.
-Please let me know if you have questions about these efforts.
+DCG has taken steps to reduce the risk of spreading the coronavirus within the office and we have posted our efforts on our website and in the office.
+Please let your counselor know if you have questions about these efforts.

-If I [or my staff] test positive for the coronavirus, I will notify you so that you can take appropriate precautions.
+If your counselor has tested positive for the coronavirus, he/she will notify you so that you can take appropriate precautions.